jaljo/articles/text-editor/text-editor-002-en-proofing.md

 - [ramda](https://ramdajs.com/)

 In the following part of this article, we'll assume that you're comfortable with these technologies.
-If you're not, please take some time to understand the core principles of them.
+If you're not, please take some time to understand their core principles.

 ### View